charliecalvert/CloudNotes/Assignments/React/ReactReduxBasics.md

 export default spokesman;
 ```

+The **spokesman** function takes two parameters:

+- The current state, which is set to a default value
+- The action, which was explained above.

-Notice that this application has a very simple **state** object:
+This function has a very simple **state** object:

 ```javascript
 state = { statement: 'No comment' }
 ```

 That's it.
-That is the only moving part in the application.
-There are no other variables that can change that have any effect outside of the component in which they are declared.
+The statement is the only moving part in the application.
+There are other variables, but their scope is limited to the object in which they are declared.
+The **state** object, however, has broader scope.
+In short, there are no other variables in the application that can change that have any effect outside of the component in which they are declared.

-In a for loop, we often declare a variable called **i**:
+For instance, in a classic for loop, we often declare a variable called **i**:

 ```javascript
   for (let i = 0; i < 3; i++) {}
 ```

-We don't need to put **i** in our state since it is not used by any other components.
-In fact, it is only used this one place in one method.
+We don't need to put **i** in our application's **state** since it is not used by any other components.
+In fact, it is only used in one place in one method.
+So yes, the variable **i** is declared, and it can change value, but it is not part of our applications **state**.
+It's scope is very limited.

-But **statement** is different.
+But the **state** object in spokesman is different.
 It is used by multiple modules, or at least we are pretending it is the type of data will be used in various places throughout the app.
+(This is, after all, an example, an academic exercise meant to teach principles.
+It is not meant perform a useful function in the real world in the sense that WebCrafts does.)

-Noe that our **reducer** modifies **statement** by completely rebuilding **state**.
-And this is the only place in the application where **statement** can be modified.
+Our **reducer** modifies **statement** by completely rebuilding **state**.
+This is the only place in the application where **statement** can be modified.

+In short, **state** is immutable.
+It can never be changed in any part of the programmer.
+We can send ask that **state** be rebuilt in the reducer, but we can't modify **state** on the fly in other parts of the app.

 ## Dispatch